smpanaro/more-ane-transformers/README.md

 ❯ ./setup.sh && source env/bin/activate
 ❯ python3 convert.py
 ❯ python3 generate.py
-Loading model from path gpt2.mlpackage using ComputeUnit.ALL...
+Loading model from path gpt2.mlpackage using ComputeUnit.CPU_AND_NE...
-Loaded model in 11.959s.
+Loaded model in 790.604ms.

-[Prompt] Before boarding your rocket to Mars, remember to pack these items on board:
+[Prompt] Before boarding your rocket to Mars, remember to pack these items:
 ...
 ```